open-feature/playground/README.md

 #### CloudBees FM Provider Demo

-A CloudCees Feature Management provider demo.
+A CloudBees Feature Management provider demo.

 Follow these steps to run the demo: